tehmaze/tehmaze.github.io/_posts/blog/radio/2016-03-23-digital-mobile-radio.md

 Addressing on the DMR network uses 24 bit identifiers to uniquely identify actors on the network.
-There are two standard modes that carry voice information (indicated by the Full Link Control Opcode or FLCO) that indicate wether a voice packet is destined for a group, or for a (private) user to user conversation.
-If a group voice packet is sent, the destination identifier is usually referred to as a *Talk Group*.
+There are two standard modes that carry voice information (indicated by the Full Link Control Opcode or FLCO) that indicate wether a voice transmission is destined for a group, or for a (private) user to user transmission.
+If a group voice transmission is sent, the destination identifier is usually referred to as a *Talk Group*.

 ## Brandmeister